 Donna said that they had checked the state of the fire before they had left and that it was burning away from the PCT.
 As of this morning it was 3.5 miles east of the tail.
 I figure that we will hike toward Ebbetts Pass and try to get north of the fire as quickly as we can.
 We should get very near Ebbetts Pass tomorrow.
 Finally around 1:30 with full stomachs and extra sandwiches and brownies in our packs, we hit the tail.

 Of course the first thing we had to do was to climb 1000′ around a mountain.
 We had not gone more than a mile when Mama Raven’s new shoes were hurting her so much we had to stop.
 The bottoms felt fine, it was a squeezing the balls of both of her feet.
+She realized that her new shoes would not work.
+We needed a different pair.
+I tried to call the Woods but we did not have a connection.
 So I did the best thing I could do and started to cut open her shoes.
 This helped a bit and we were able to hike to the top of the mountain.
 We have decided to hike to Echo Lake and try to get new shoes there by going down to Lake Tahoe.
 Mama Raven’s feet still were really hurting so she switched to her Crocs.
 This seemed to help quite a bit.
 Tomorrow I will cut her shoes up some more.
-At some point with enough altering of the shoes, they should stop hurting her.
+At some point, with enough altering of the shoes, they should stop hurting her.